lynx5001/todo_list/README.md

+# Starter project TODO list

+## Project description
 This is a starter project to learn Rust.

-A basic Todo list is implemented via CLI.
+Within the project a basic todo list should be implemented, which can be interacted with via the CLI.
+The user should be able to make use of the following key features.

-### Key features
+## Key features
-- adding new tasks
+- [x] adding a new task to the TODO list
-- editing existing tasks
+- [ ] editing existing tasks in the TODO list
-- checking tasks
+- [ ] checking tasks in the TODO list
+- [ ] viewing already checked tasks from the TODO list
-- displaying the current to do list
+- [x] displaying the current TODO list

+## Current
+Currently the application allows to add a new task, and display the current TODO list.
+The application does not have a database, so the list can be created and interacted with during runtime.
+After ending the programm, all added data is lost.
+A database integration is planned in the future.